account931/yii2_REST_2019/Readme_YII2_mine_This_Project_itself.txt

  ===============================================================
 11. Shop Liq E-pay
+# DOES NOT USES SQL DB, products are hardcoded to code!!!!!!!!!!!!!!!!!!
 # E-shop with LiqPay payment Api.
 # {shop-liqpay/index} is front page with all products
   {shop-liqpay/cart} is a cart, where u can ++/-- and proceed to final check-out (fill out out name, address, etc and pay)